Sexual harassment: Organizational policies and procedures

-Most companies have policies against sexual harassment; however, these policies are not designed and should not attempt to "regulate romance" which goes against human urges.
+Most companies have policies against sexual harassment; however, these policies are not designed to and should not attempt to "regulate romance," which goes against human urges.

-Act upon a report of harassment inside the organization should be:
+Act upon a report of harassment inside the organization:

 The investigation should be designed to obtain a prompt and thorough collection of the facts, an appropriate responsive action, and an expeditious report to the complainant that the investigation has been concluded, and, to the full extent appropriate, the action taken.